eth-siplab/egoPPG/README.md

   year={2025}
 }
 ```

+## :performing_arts: egoEMOTION
+Make sure to also check out *egoEMOTION*, our work on emotion recognition from egocentric vision systems: [egoEMOTION](https://siplab.org/projects/egoEMOTION).
+*egoEMOTION* includes over 50 hours of recordings from 43 participants doing emotion-elicitation tasks and naturalistic activities while self-reporting their affective state using the Circumplex Model and Mikels’ Wheel as well as their personality via the Big Five model.
+Each session provides synchronized data from the Project Aria glasses, webcam videos filming the participants, nose PPG, and physiological baselines (ECG, EDA, and breathing rate) for reference.

 ## :page_facing_up: Disclaimer
 The structure of the code in this repository is strongly inspired by the [rPPG-Toolbox](https://github.com/ubicomplab/rPPG-Toolbox/tree/main).
 Make sure to also check it out for other rPPG methods and datasets!